minhnguyenerp/devkit/README.md

 # Minh Nguyen DevKit

-DevKit is a portable development environment for Windows.
+Minh Nguyen DevKit is a portable development environment for Windows.
 Here’s a quick-start guide to get you up and running.

 ## 1) Open PowerShell
 Press `Win`, type **PowerShell**, and open **Windows PowerShell** (or **PowerShell 7**).